Alix (she/her)

 Agency Coordinator

 Alix is a registered social worker with the BC College of Social Workers.
 Her background is in anti-violence and anti-human trafficking work.
 She has worked with women and children experiencing violence both in Canada and abroad.
 Alix’s practice is rooted in intersectional feminism, and the idea that every person is an expert in their own life.
-She works from an anti-oppressive and trauma-informed approach.
+She works from an anti-oppressive and trauma-informed approach, and believes that collective liberation is the only path forward.
 This foundation guides her work with clients, always placing respect and dignity at the centre of the helping relationship.

 Alix has a Bachelor of Arts in History, a Bachelor of Social Work, and a Master of Arts in Human Security and Peacebuilding.
-She is currently training to become a certified Sexual Health Educator.
+She is also a certified Sexual Health Educator and Abortion Doula.

 Alix’s goal in managing KSACC is to empower clients, volunteers, and staff to find their own path to healing, and to work creatively and collaboratively with the community in ending gendered violence.